About Me

 When I work, I think about the full loop: build, test, deploy, observe, improve.
 I work in small steps because big surprises rarely help anyone.
 I expect failures to happen; the point is to learn from them.
 Logs, a broken build, a long debugging session, a noisy metric: those are often where I learn the most, even when they are painful.

 To me, DevSecOps is where policy meets the pipeline: scans, secrets, and review have to travel with the same rhythm as the deploy.
-MLOps sits nearby: models need reproducibility, deployment discipline, and monitoring like anything else we run in production, sometimes with harder data problems on top.
+Data engineering is the same discipline pointed at a different failure mode: schema drift, late-arriving data, and pipelines that need to be idempotent, not just fast.
+MLOps sits nearby too: models need reproducibility, deployment discipline, and monitoring like anything else running in production, sometimes with harder data problems on top.

 I was a soccer captain for a while.
 It was less about being loud and more about communication, trust, and responsibility when the game was tight.
 That carries over: teams, clear signals, and owning outcomes together.